 Federal regulation of heavy-duty engine emissions in the United States began in 1974.
-More stringent regulations were phased-in beginning in 1988 and 2004, with the most recent set of standards phased-in between 2007 and 2010.
+More stringent regulations were phased-in beginning in 1988, with the most recent set of standards phased-in between 2007 and 2010.
 The current PM limits took effect in 2007, while NOx limits were phased-in between 2007 and 2010.
-The fully phased-in 2010 standards are sometimes referred to as their own standard, “US 2010 standards.”
+The fully phased-in 2010 standards are also referred to as the U.S. 2010 standards.

-Ultra low sulfur diesel fuel (ULSD) with 15 ppm sulfur content was introduced as a technology enabler for the US 2007 standards.
-ULSD paved the way for advanced, sulfur-intolerant exhaust emission control technologies, such as catalytic diesel particulate filters and NOxcatalysts, which are necessary to meet the US’ current, stringent emission standards.
+Ultralow-sulfur diesel fuel (ULSD) with 15 ppm sulfur content was introduced as a technology enabler for the US 2007 standards.
+ULSD paved the way for advanced, sulfur-intolerant exhaust emission control technologies, such as catalytic diesel particulate filters and NOx catalysts, which are necessary to meet the current, stringent emission standards in the United States.

-Model year 1988-2003 US federal (EPA) emission standards for heavy-duty diesel truck and bus engines are summarized in the following tables.
-Applicable to the 1994 and following year standards, sulfur content in the certification fuel was reduced to 500 ppm wt.
+Model year (MY) 1988–2003 U.S. EPA emission standards for heavy-duty diesel truck and bus engines are summarized in the following tables.
+Applicable to the 1994 standards and beyond, sulfur content in the certification fuel was reduced to 500 ppm wt.

-Federal useful life requirements were later increased to 10 years, with no change to the above mileage numbers, for the urban bus PM standard (1994+) and for the NOx standard (1998+).
-The emission warranty period was 5 years/100,000 miles (5 years/100,000 miles/3,000 hours in California), but no less than the basic mechanical warranty for the engine family.
+Federal useful life requirements were later increased to 10 years, with no change to the above mileage numbers, for the urban bus PM standard (1994–present) and for the NOx standard (1998–present).
+The emission warranty period was 5 years/100,000 miles (5 years or 100,000 miles or 3,000 hours in California), but no less than the basic mechanical warranty for the engine family.

-Clean Fuel Fleet Program, 1998-2003 – Voluntary Clean Fuel Fleet (CFF) program was a federal standard that applied to 1998-2003 model year engines, both Compression Ignition (CI) and Spark Ignition (SI), over 8,500 lbs GVWR.
+Clean Fuel Fleet Program, 1998–2003: Voluntary Clean Fuel Fleet (CFF) program was a federal standard that applied to 1998–2003 model year engines, both Compression Ignition (CI) and Spark Ignition (SI), > 8,500 lbs.
+GVWR.
 In addition to the CFF standard, vehicles had to meet applicable conventional standards for other pollutants.
-Additional information can be found on EPA’s CFF website.

-In October 1997, EPA adopted new emission standards for model year 2004 and later heavy-duty diesel truck and bus engines.
-These standards reflect the provisions of a Statement of Principles (SOP) signed in 1995 by EPA, California ARB, and the manufacturers of heavy-duty diesel engines.
+In October 1997, EPA adopted new emission standards for MY 2004 and later heavy-duty diesel truck and bus engines.
+These standards reflect the provisions of a Statement of Principles (SOP) signed in 1995 by the EPA, CARB, and the manufacturers of heavy-duty diesel engines.
 The goal was to reduce NOx emissions from highway heavy-duty engines to levels approximately 2.0 g/bhp-hr beginning in 2004.
-Manufacturers have the flexibility to certify their engines to one of the two options shown below.
+Manufacturers had the flexibility to certify their engines to one of the two options shown below.

 |Option||NMHC + NOx||NMHC|

-All emission standards other than NMHC and NOx applying to 1998 and later model year heavy duty engines would continue at their 1998 levels.
+All emission standards other than NMHC and NOx applying to 1998 and later MY heavy-duty engines would continue at their 1998 levels.

-The emission warranty remained at 5 years/100,000 miles.
+The emission warranty remained at 5 years or 100,000 miles.
 With the exception of turbocharged and supercharged diesel fueled engines, discharge of crankcase emissions was not allowed for any new 2004 or later model year engines.

 The federal 2004 standards for highway trucks were harmonized with California standards, with the intent that manufacturers could use a single engine or machine design for both markets.
-However, California certifications for model years 2005-2007 additionally required the Supplemental Emission Test (SET), and NTE limits of 1.25 × FTP standards.
-California also adopted more stringent standards for MY 2004-2006 engines for public urban bus fleets.
+However, California certifications for MYs 2005–2007 additionally required the Supplemental Emission Test (SET), and Not-to-Exceed (NTE) limits of 1.25 × Federal Test Procedure (FTP) standards (see “Testing” for more information).
+California also adopted more stringent standards for MY 2004–2006 engines for public urban bus fleets.

-Consent Decrees – In October 1998, a court settlement was reached between EPA, Department of Justice, California ARB and engine manufacturers (Caterpillar, Cummins, Detroit Diesel, Volvo, Mack Trucks/Renault and Navistar) over the issue of high NOx emissions from heavy-duty diesel engines during certain driving modes.
+Consent Decrees: In 1998, a court settlement was reached between the EPA, Department of Justice, California ARB and engine manufacturers (Caterpillar, Cummins, Detroit Diesel, Volvo, Mack Trucks/Renault and Navistar) over the issue of high NOx emissions from heavy-duty diesel engines during certain driving modes.
 Since the early 1990’s, the manufacturers used engine control software that caused engines to switch to a more fuel efficient (but higher NOx) driving mode during steady highway cruising.
-EPA considered this engine control strategy an illegal “emission defeat device.”
+The EPA considered this engine control strategy an illegal “emission defeat device.”